-I have spent last five years observing classrooms, talking to educators about what’s hampering learning and how to maximise learning opportunities for children in schools.
+I have spent the last five years observing classrooms, talking to educators about what’s hampering learning and how to maximise learning opportunities for children in schools.
 One factor that constantly came up during these conversations is classroom management.
 Teachers with effective classroom management skills and strategies were able to significantly create better learning opportunities as opposed to their counterparts, who spent much of their time in managing behaviour and keeping the students silent.

 What is classroom management?

 Classroom management refers to a variety of skills, strategies and techniques that teachers use in classrooms to keep students organised, focused, and engaged in learning.
-To simply put, classroom management is all about creating an atmosphere that is conducive for active learning in classroom.
+To simply put, classroom management is all about creating an atmosphere that is conducive for active learning in the classroom.

 Simple math on classroom management: